Norman B. Leventhal Park

 Stunning Design Features

-The park features meticulously maintained landscaping, including over 125 different plant species, complemented by artistic and architectural elements.
-One of its central attractions is the walk-through sculptural fountain, "Immanent Circumstance", designed by Howard Ben Tré.
+The park features well-maintained landscaping with over 125 different plant species.
+At its heart lies the walk-through sculptural fountain, "Immanent Circumstance" - created by artist Howard Ben Tré.

 Relaxation Spaces